-Governor's Chair for Electrical Energy Conversion and Storage, UT
+Governor's Chair for Electrical Energy Conversion and Storage, UTK

 Thomas Zawodzinski is presently the Governor’s Chair in Electrical Energy Conversion and Storage, with appointments in the Chemical and Biomolecular Engineering Dept. at the University of Tennessee-Knoxville and at ORNL.

 Dr. Zawodzinski’s current work focuses on Energy Conversion and Storage, such as PEM Fuel Cell Materials and Devices including membranes and electrodes, Advanced Batteries such as Lithium-Air Batteries, Redox Flow Batteries, Bio-Fuel Cells and a variety of other emerging areas, especially those involving membranes and electro-catalysis.
 A variety of methods are used in this research but key focal points include electrochemistry and advanced NMR methods for diffusion and imaging studies.
 Modeling of processes and systems is often a feature of the work.